 4. A happy coach looks forward to doing the work.

-This includes interacting with clients, attending workouts, going to races, creating training plans, and the myriad of other responsibilities.
+This includes interacting with clients, attending workouts, going to races, creating training plans, and a myriad of other responsibilities.
 It’s enjoyable because you have so much in common and you’re compatible (after all, you’ve screened them to be sure).
 The work seems to never end, but the happy coach flourishes in doing it.

 5. A happy coach thrives on learning about training and growing as a coach.